-- 2-P.510 Improve beach access through a variety of mechanisms, including: - a.
+- 2-P.50 Improve beach access through a variety of mechanisms, including: - a.
 In the Village and adjacent areas, identify the primary pedestrian connections and entrances to the beach through signage, a consistent landscaping scheme, change in paving materials, wider sidewalks and preservation of view corridors.
 Identify opportunities for additional access points as improved connectivity and facilities are provided, particularly if new beachfront activity areas are established.

-c.
+- b.
+In the Barrio neighborhood, provide a pedestrian crossing under or over the rail corridor at Chestnut Avenue. - c.
 Identify and implement more frequent pedestrian crossings along Carlsbad Boulevard.
 Identify and prioritize crossings from residential neighborhoods and existing bicycle and pedestrian trails.